Regent University - Library

 2. Gladwell, Tipping Point, 71.

-Author-Date makes the citation within the text, not in a note, and it looks like this:
+Author-Date cites in parentheses at the end of a sentence, not in a footnote, and it looks like this:

 (Gladwell 2000, 64–65)